-Adhoc testing is an informal testing type with an aim to break the system.
-This testing is usually an unplanned activity.
+Adhoc testing is defined as an informal testing type with an aim to break the system.
+This Software Testing type is usually an unplanned activity.
 It does not follow any test design techniques to create test cases.
-In fact is does not create test cases altogether!
-This testing is primarily performed if the knowledge of testers in the system under test is very high.
-Testers randomly test the application without any test cases or any business requirement document.
+In fact it does not create test cases altogether!

 This testing requires no documentation/ planning /process to be followed.
 Since this testing aims at finding defects through random approach, without any documentation, defects will not be mapped to test cases.
-Hence, sometimes, it is very difficult to reproduce the defects as there are no test steps or requirements mapped to it.
+This means that, sometimes, it is very difficult to reproduce the defects as there are no test steps or requirements mapped to it.

 When execute Adhoc Testing?